Matthew Haughey

-Matthew Haughey (born October 10, 1972) is an American programmer, web designer, and blogger best known as the founder of the community weblog MetaFilter, where he is known as mathowie.
+Matthew Haughey (born October 10, 1972) is an American programmer, web designer, and blogger.
+He is best known as the founder of the community weblog MetaFilter, where he is called mathowie.

 Life and career

 Haughey grew up in Placentia, California.
 He graduated from the University of California, Riverside with a B.S. and M.S. in environmental science.

 Haughey designed his first website in 1995.
-From 1997 to 2000, Haughey was a webmaster and programmer for Social Sciences Computing at UCLA.
-In 2000, he moved to the San Francisco Bay area where, as an employee of Pyra Labs, he participated in the development of early versions of Blogger.
+From 1997 to 2000, he was a webmaster and programmer for Social Sciences Computing at UCLA.
+He moved to the San Francisco Bay area in 2000s, worked as an employee of Pyra Labs, and participated in the development of early versions of Blogger.
 In 2001, he worked briefly for KnowNow and Bitzi.
-Haughey then relocated to Portland, Oregon, and from 2002 to 2005 served as creative director at Creative Commons.
+Life led him to relocate to Portland, Oregon, where he served as creative director at Creative Commons from 2002 to 2005.

-In 1999, Haughey launched MetaFilter, a community weblog and internet forum, which he programmed himself using Macromedia ColdFusion and Microsoft SQL Server.
-In March 2015, Haughey announced he would be stepping down from day to day management of Metafilter to take on a role as Senior Content Director at Slack, leaving primary management and operation duties of Metafilter to long-time moderator Josh Millard.
-In July 2017, he transferred the ownership of Metafilter to Millard.
+In 1999, Haughey launched MetaFilter, a community weblog and internet forum, which he programmed on his own using Macromedia ColdFusion and Microsoft SQL Server.
+In March 2015, he announced his stepping down from daily management of Metafilter and take on a new role as Senior Content Director at Slack.
+He left the primary management and operation duties of Metafilter to long-time moderator Josh Millard.
+In July 2017, the ownership was transferred from Metafilter to Millard.

-Haughey was featured on the front cover of the May 2001 issue of Brill's Content, illustrating the cover story "Human Portals".
-MetaFilter was a project he started when there were only "30 or so" blogs, and he felt that finding "one or two links a day" personally was not enough content, but a blog with four or five people could do better.
-Haughey had to contribute many of the early posts until "a few hundred people showed up and we had something good."
+Haughey was featured on the front cover of the May 2001 issue of Brill's Content, illustrating the cover story entitled "Human Portals".
+MetaFilter was a project he started when there were only "30 or so" blogs, and he felt that finding "one or two links a day" personally was not enough content.
+He concluded that a blog with four or five people could do better.
+He had to contribute many of the early posts until "a few hundred people showed up and we had something good."
 MetaFilter has since been described as "one of the web's most successful communities".
 Haughey credits the site's "strong sense of community" for its success, unlike websites that offer social incentives such as karma.